darmangerd/cnn-colorbench/README.md

 - `experiments-runs/`: Directory containing the results of the experiments that we use for our presentation and analysis.
 - `requirements.txt`: List of required Python packages for the project.

-*Note: The `histories/`, `results/`, `saved_models/`,directories are created during the execution of the notebooks and will contain the output of the experiments.
-As for `experiments-runs/`, it is used only for the presentation and analysis of the results, and it is manually populated with the results of the experiments we have run.
-We put it in this directory for organizational and storage purposes.*
+*Note: The `histories/`, `results/`, `saved_models/`,directories are created during the execution of the notebooks and will contain the output of the experiments.*

 ## Usage